ElectricRCAircraftGuy/glances_wiki/Glances-3.0-Release-Note.md

 ### Docker module shows details about stopped containers #1152

 A new configuration key has been added in the Glances configuration file (default value is False).

-Set it to True to display all the containers
+Set it to True to display all the containers:

 ```
 [docker]